Kuenaimaku/lancer-bar-brawl-configs/README.md

 - *All PC Bars are always visible to everyone*
 - *NPC Structure and Stress are always visible to everyone*
 - *NPC HP and Heat bars are only visible when the NPC is in combat.
 These bars are also approximated into quarters, reducing PC ability to guess stats without scans*
+-  *PCs have 3 additional indicators, a battery to show if the core power is available, a trio of "hits" in increasingly threatening colors to show the current penalty for overcharging, and a small bar that shows the number of repairs remaining.

 ![Zenn-BB-config-example](v11/BB_Zenn_v11/Zenn-BB-config-example.png)